raspberrypilearning/editor-make-a-face/en/step_8.md

 <h2 class="c-project-heading--task">Overlap shapes</h2>

-### Step 1
 ➡️ Make shapes you couldn't otherwise create by overlapping shapes.

+<h2 class="c-project-heading--explainer">Follow these instructions</h2>

 You could add two overlapping circles to create a smile.
 Start with an ellipse to represent the face.